Barbara Haskell

 Barbara Haskell (born 1946 in San Diego, California) is an American art historian and a museum curator.
 She is currently a curator at the Whitney Museum of American Art, where she has worked since 1975.
 She has previously worked at the San Francisco Museum of Art and Pasadena Museum.
-She has a BA (1969) from the University of California, Los Angeles.
+She has a BA (1969) from the University of California, Los Angeles, and is married to Bard College President Leon Botstein.

-Her area of expertise is early to mid-20th-century painting and sculpture, including American Modernists, Abstract Expressionists, and Pop artists.
+Her area of expertise is early to mid-20th-century painting and sculpture, including American modernists, Abstract Expressionists, and Pop artists.
 She is the founder and leader of the American Fellows, a patrons group for major donors to the Whitney.